-Our Palliative Care Services
+Palliative Home Care Services

-Ready to get started with palliative care?
+Ready to get started?

 Palliative Home Care FAQs

-Our Visiting Angels caregivers are offered non-medical certification in palliative care.
-Their primary focus is to deliver comfort care and compassion that addresses the physical, emotional, and spiritual needs of our clients with the overall goal to impact quality of life.
+Visiting Angels' offers non-medical certification in palliative care to caregivers through a unique Palliative Care Certification Program.
+The program educates caregivers about delivering compassionate comfort care that addresses the physical, emotional, and spiritual needs of chronically ill individuals with the overall goal of positively impacting their quality of life.

-How Long Can an Individual Use Palliative Care?
+How Long Can an Individual Use Services?

 Serving Greater New Orleans and the River Region

-Visiting Angels GREATER NEW ORLEANS1929 Hickory Ave
+Visiting Angels GREATER NEW ORLEANS, LA1929 Hickory Ave

 New Orleans, LA 70123